The Wisdom Practice

 Making decisions that balance logic, values, and long-term consequences

-Managing reactivity in fast-paced or high-pressure contexts
+Managing reactivity and cultivating resilience in fast-paced or high-pressure contexts

 Leading with integrity and emotional intelligence, not just authority